alevchuk/pstm/lnd-e2e-testing/README.md

 time git add /  # this may take a while (~10 minutes) time git commit -a -m 'first commit'  # this may take a while

-/.fs-metadata-get.sh && git add --all / && git commit -a -m 'for example, LND Notes about SegWit addresses'
+time /.fs-metadata-get.sh && git add --all / && git commit -a -m 'for example, LND Notes about SegWit addresses'
 ```

 4. Make unix account for lightning